Ben Winterburn

-Benjamin George Winterburn (born 4 September 2004) is an English professional footballer who plays as a defensive midfielder or defender for club Barnet on loan from side Bournemouth.
+Benjamin George Winterburn (born 4 September 2004) is an English professional footballer who plays as a defensive midfielder or defender for side Bournemouth.

 Career

 He is a product of the Bournemouth football academy.
 He spent time on loan at AFC Totton and had two spells on loan at Weymouth FC in the National League South during the 2023–24 season.

 He made his Premier League debut appearing as a second-half substitute in a 2–2 draw against Fulham on 29 December 2024.
 He made his first start for Bournemouth on 11 January 2025 in the FA Cup against West Bromwich Albion.

 On 1 September 2025, Winterburn joined Barnet on loan until the end of the 2025–26 season.